Taboo Tuesday (2004): Preliminary matches

 The next match was between General Manager Eric Bischoff and Eugene in a "Choose the Loser's Fate".
 Eugene performed a leg drop on Bischoff for the win.
 After the match ended, the audience voted that Bischoff get his head shaved.
 Jonathan Coachman, however, announced that the audience instead voted "Loser is Winners Servant", in which he and Bischoff would be Eugene's servants for five minutes.
 WWE Chairman Vince McMahon came out and reversed the stipulation and announced that Bischoff would get his head shaved.
 McMahon warned that if Bischoff did not go through it, he would be fired.
-Eugene shaved Bischoff's hair and Coachman was forced to wear a dress for messing up the outcome of the match.
+Eugene shaved Bischoff's hair and Coachman was forced to wear a dress for attempting to interfere in the outcome of the match.

-The fifth match was for the World Tag Team Championships between La Résistance (Sylvain Grenier and Robért Conway) against Edge and Chris Benoit, the two individuals who were not chosen to face Triple H for the World Heavyweight championship.
+The fifth match was for the World Tag Team Championships between La Résistance (Sylvain Grenier and Robért Conway) against Edge and Chris Benoit, the two individuals who were not chosen to face Triple H for the World Heavyweight Championship.
 There was back and forth action between the two teams, as all the superstars were able to participate in the match.
 Edge abandoned Benoit during the match, which forced Benoit to wrestle La Résistance by himself.
 Benoit fought them off and he was able to get the upper hand over Grenier.
-The match concluded with Benoit forcing Conway to submit to the Crippler Crossface to win the title for his team.
+The match concluded with Benoit forcing Conway to submit to the Crippler Crossface to win the titles for his team.

 The next match was between Christy Hemme and Carmella DeCesare.
 The match was a Lingerie Pillow Fight, which gained 57% of the fans' vote.
 During this match, Hemme and DeCesare began hitting each other with pillows while wearing lingerie.
 The match ended when Hemme pinned DeCesare to win the match.

 Main event matches

-The seventh match was the World Heavyweight Championship match, where the fans' chose Shawn Michaels by 38%, to face Triple H for the title.
+The seventh match was the World Heavyweight Championship match, where the fans' chose Shawn Michaels by 39%, to face Triple H for the title.
 Triple H targeted Michael's injured knee, applying a Figure four leglock on Michaels.
 Michaels would gain the advantage when he countered a maneuver by Triple H. As Michaels was about to perform Sweet Chin Music on Triple H, Edge interfered in the match and executed a spear on Michaels.
 Triple H pinned Michaels to retain the title.

 In the main event, Randy Orton faced Ric Flair in a steel cage match, which gained 68% of the vote.
 During the match, both Orton and Flair managed to get the upper hand.
 A spot in the match saw Flair hit a low blow on Orton and sent him into the cage, causing Orton to bleed.
 Orton regained the momentum by sending Flair into the cage, resulting in Flair bleeding.
 The match concluded with Orton performing an RKO for the win.
 After the match, the two shook hands.